kb-dk/access-digital-objects/README.md

-This collection of documents describes the various APIs we are using ourselves to provide access to our data to library patrons, in the hope that the access points could be useful for a new category library patron whose research or studies would benefit from prammatic access to our collections.
+This collection of documents describes the various APIs we are using ourselves to provide access to our data to library patrons, in the hope that the access points could be useful for a new category library patron whose research or studies would benefit from programmatic access to our digital collections.

 ## Licences & Legalese